 Participation in physical education activity classes (PEAC) involves moderate to strenuous physical activity and some health risks.
-Students that have current or prior health issues should consult with a personal physician and bring a release from a medical doctor to the PEAC instructor.
+Students that have current or prior health issues should consult with a personal physician and bring a release from a medical doctor to the

+PEAC instructor.
 The NWACC Waiver of Liability Form will also be signed by all students participating in PEAC courses.

-PEAC 1061 Aerobic Interval Training- (F, S, SUM).
-This eight-week course is designed for all body types and fitness levels, focusing on total body conditioning by incorporating low-to-high intensity exercises with interspersed recovery periods.
+PEAC 1061 Aerobic Fitness- (F, S,) The Aerobic Fitness is an eight week course that is designed for all body types and fitness levels, focusing on total body conditioning by incorporating low-to-high intensity exercises with interspersed recovery periods.
 Interval training will allow an increase in both endurance and strength.
-Workouts can be scaled depending on ability and personal goals.
-Research shows that interval training allows more caloric burn and increased fitness levels. \Course will be held at the Fitness4Life Bentonville location and include a \$25 gym access fee.
+Workouts can be scaled depending on ability and personal goals, research show that interval training allows more caloric burn and increased fitness levels. \Course will be held at NWACC, CHP 3018.
+No user fee or textbooks required.